|

 transitions into an information security engineer position.
 After five years of

-experience, he passes the CISSP and CISM
+experience, he passes the CISSP

 At this point, our professional has gained the experience required to earn a management

-In this scenario, our professional has gained experience in the INFOSEC career field and
+In this scenario, our professional has gained experience in the InfoSec career field and

 has many options open to him.
 He can move into management, transition into business